antonmi/job_reactor/README.markdown

 2. High scalability
 -------------------
 Nodes and distributors are connected via TCP.
 So, you can run them on any machine you can connect to.
-Nodes may use different storages or the same one.
+Nodes may use different storage or the same one.
 So, you can store vitally important jobs in relational database and simple insignificant jobs in memory.
 And more: your nodes may create jobs for others nodes and communicate with each other.
 See page [advance usage].
 3. Full job control